bamos/bamos.github.io/_posts/2014-10-06-prefixed-multi-hop-ssh.md

 I wanted to add a prefix to the `b*` wildcard, but couldn't find any documentation of how to do this.
-I didn't originally come up with a good solution to this.
+I didn't originally come up with a solution to this.

 A few days later, I came up with a solution using a subshell and the [cut][cut] command.